-But it can be intimidating to know how to pick the best charity when there are thousands of worthy causes to choose from, and especially when the world is recovering from a massive pandemic and economic calamity that’s still causing huge pain and suffering at home and abroad.
+But it can be intimidating to know how to pick the best charity when there are thousands of worthy causes to choose from, and especially when the world is recovering from a massive pandemic and economic shocks that are still causing suffering around the globe.

-This holiday season, I thought it might be helpful to update our annual guide to giving.
+So this holiday season, we thought it might be helpful to update our annual guide to giving.
 Think of this as not only a rundown of charity recommendations but also a broader guide to thinking about how to give.
 Here are a few simple tips for end-of-year giving that can help.